 Discussions are tailored to each Proposer's proposal.
 The discussion process is intended to assure that Proposers fully understand the requirements of the RFP and that the evaluation team fully understands each qualified Proposer's Technical Proposal and the Proposer's ability to perform as needed.
 Discussions involve only a limited exchange of information.
 Discussions are not negotiations.
 The SCDOT POC may discuss with each Proposer deficiencies, significant weaknesses, and other aspects of a proposal that could be altered or explained in their proposal.
 However, the SCDOT POC is not required to discuss every area where the proposal could be improved.
-The scope and extent of discussions are necessary, SCDOT will forward a written invitation to the responsive Proposers.
+The scope and extent of discussions are a matter of the SCDOT POC's judgment.
+If SCDOT determines that discussions are necessary, SCDOT will forward a written invitation to the responsive Proposers.